xitrum-framework/xitrum-doc/guide/controller_action_view.rst

   a(href={currentAction.url}) Path to current action p= currentController.asInstanceOf[MyController].hello("World")

-In views you can use all methods of the class `xitrum.Controller <https://github.com/ngocdaothanh/xitrum/blob/master/src/main/scala/xitrum/Controller.scala>`_.
+In templates you can use all methods of the class `xitrum.Controller <https://github.com/ngocdaothanh/xitrum/blob/master/src/main/scala/xitrum/Controller.scala>`_, like ``xitrumCSS``.
+Also, you can use utility methods provided by Scalate like ``unescape``.
+See the `Scalate doc <http://scalate.fusesource.org/documentation/index.html>`_.
+Note that these methods are not available for Mustache templates (see the next section).

 If you want to have exactly instance of the current controller, cast ``currentController`` to the controller you wish.